severalnines/docs/components.rst

 Configuration Options
 +++++++++++++++++++++++

-All of the options and values as described below must not contain any whitespace between them.
-Any changes to the CMON configuration file requires a CMON service restart before they are applied.
+Values that consists of special characters must be enclosed with single-quote.
+Any changes to the CMON configuration file requires a service restart before they are applied.
 The configuration options can be divided into the following categories:

 1. `General Cluster`_
 2. `CMON`_